vascolleitao/las/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is still being develop.
-SKL aims to be a flexible and portable algoritmic library, capable of achiving good performing, with multiple layers of paralelizaion to adapt for diferent kinds of hardware arquitecture.
-Easy to use.
+SKL aims to be an easy to use library.
+SKL achieves this by encapsulating all of the parallel code inside the skeletons, so that the user doesnt need to know/code anything related to parallelization.
+The user only needs to know the semantics of the skletons.

+SKL is capable of achieving good performing, because the coupling with the parallelization layes is made at compile time with the use of inheritance and templates.

+SKL has the ability to activate and deactivate specific layers at compile adapting the implementation of the skeletons to diferent kinds of hardware arquitecture.
+SKL can activate multiple layers at the same time wich makes hybrid layers of paralelizaion possibly like OpenMP and MPI (not yet!).
+This makes SKL a very flexible and portable algoritmic library.

+SKL started as a master dissertation project with the aim of giving HPC/parallel solutions a better architecture.
+SKL is, as refered, an algoritmic skeleton library implmenting the skeletons with multiple layers of paralleization.
+This is a fork of the original private project.
+SKL is still being develop.

 <p align="right">(<a href="#top">back to top</a>)</p>